 At YE 2009, problem loans (defined as commitments in default in excess of three months and other bad and doubtful commitments) accounted for 3% of gross loans (2.7% at YE 2008).
-We note that the bank has historically had a higher problem loan ratio than the other Moody's-rated Norwegian banks.
-On the other hand, actual losses have remained at a low level in the past five years, although we do note an increasing trend in recent quarters.
+We note that the bank has historically had a higher problem loan ratio and a lower problem loan coverage ratio than the other Moody's-rated Norwegian banks.
+On the other hand, actual losses have remained at a low level in the past five years.
 The bank's problem loan coverage according to loan loss reserves is relatively low at below 40% of problem loans, although this reflects that around 60% of lending is to the retail sector, largely in the form of first-priority mortgages.
 We caution that the sustained increase in house prices in Norway may have underrated the level of provisioning by inflating collateral value.
 We further note that at YE 2009, 17% of retail mortgages were part of Møre Boligkreditt's covered pool.

 The score for asset quality is D+.
-The economic environment in Norway, and in the county of Møre and Romsdal, is still satisfactory, but slower economic growth, fewer exports and weaker domestic demand are challenges for the corporate sector.
+The economic environment in Norway, and in the county of Møre and Romsdal, is satisfactory, but slower economic growth, fewer exports and weaker domestic demand have been a challenge for the corporate sector.
 Further, with regards to retail loans, household indebtedness has increased in recent years, making customers more vulnerable to interest rates rises, although we take comfort in the still low unemployment levels in Norway.
-Overall, we consider the trend to be weakening.
+Overall, we consider the trend to be weakening but note lower levels of problem loans in recent quarters.